agileware/civicrm-end-user-guide/docs/searching/searchkit/example-membership-listing.md

 ![Search Screen](../../img/search-kit/membership-listing-creating-search.png)

 Tap **Search** to check the results of the current configuration.
 The above criteria returned six memberships as a result.
-Note that when adding Membership Contact and Contact Websites, Search Kit automatically added some columns with data from these sources:
+Note that when adding Membership Contact and Contact Websites, Searchkit automatically added some columns with data from these sources:

 ![Search results](../../img/search-kit/membership-listing-search-results.png)